Kid Koala Played Up the Absurdity at his ‘Vinyl Vaudeville’ Show

 Despite self-proclaimed turntablists making great strides for their esoteric profession, the big DJ boom of the ’90s was destined to be sort of short-lived.
 Sure, previously marginalized creators finally stepped into the spotlight and established their own identity and musical vocabulary—one completely distinct from MCs and other musicians—but technology eventually made manipulating vinyl just another (albeit powerful) weapon in any sample-based artist’s arsenal.

 Modern producers can re-appropriate sound in ways their predecessors could never have imagined, but that doesn’t mean that classic DJ skills can’t still pay the bills.
-They mostly just need better presentation, crab scratches and behind-the-back beat juggling not being as visually stunning as they once were, and Sunday night proved Kid Koala has no shortage of ideas in that department.
+They mostly just need better presentation, crab scratches and behind-the-back beat juggling not being as visually stunning as they once were, and Sunday night's Turner Hall Ballroom show proved Kid Koala has no shortage of ideas in that department.

 Next came a short set from Adira Amram and the Experience, the brevity of which definitely did it a favor, since their corny, only occasionally clever brand of ironic electro would have worn out its welcome after much longer.
 That’s not to say their set didn’t fit the anything-goes feel of the whole thing, which only got ratcheted up once the headliner took the stage.
 As soon as he did, the circular screens on either side of the stage, which had heretofore just held still images of the openers, turned into giant, blinking googly eyes, and it only got more cartoonish and surreal from there, employing enormous puppets, scantily-clad showgirls, audience participation and, perhaps most charmingly, plenty of funny personal asides from the Kid himself.